 With a number of energy suppliers having launched their first-ever nationwide Time of Use (ToU) tariffs, momentum is beginning to build around a new pricing structure that will transform the way we are supplied and use our energy in the UK.
 Though still very much in their infancy, ToU tariffs are a huge development in the energy sector, and, along with smart meters, are seen as pivotal to the UK government’s net zero carbon goals and the creation of a smarter energy grid.

 So why haven’t more energy suppliers launched their own ToU tariffs?
 The fact that the tariffs require customers to be on a smart meter, and the rollout and acceptance of digital meters has been slower than anticipated is one very good reason.
 There are also other stumbling blocks.
 The market is quite simply not ready.
-Behavioural change in the way people use energy is required.
+Behavioral change in the way people use energy is required.
 But before we look at these challenges in more detail, and the solutions to address them, let’s take a quick look at what a ToU tariff is and the potential size of the market.

 The benefits of Time of Use tariffs

-Aimed at both UK businesses and households, these smart-meter enabled tariffs are designed to incentivise customers to use more energy during off-peak periods, and less of it when supply is low or demand is high.
+Aimed at both UK businesses and households, these smart-meter enabled tariffs are designed to incentivize customers to use more energy during off-peak periods, and less of it when supply is low or demand is high.
 Fewer people drawing power at peak times means less likelihood of supply shortages, plus a better ability to use all the renewable energy produced in this country – from wind turbines, hydro and solar power.
 This will ultimately lead to a smarter, cleaner and more efficient grid.

 That’s why ToU tariffs are seen as vital in the fight against climate change.
 The UK government has committed to the country reaching net zero carbon emissions by 2050, and as part of this commitment, all UK households and micro businesses must have been offered a smart meter by their energy supplier by 2024 – although this deadline may be delayed as a result of the Coronavirus pandemic.